YohDeadfall/Kinetic/README.md

 ## Integration with UI

-Since all observable properties should be defined as `Property<T>` or `ReadOnlyProperty<T>`, there's a limitation on usage of Kinetic.
+Since all observable properties should be defined as `Property<T>` or `ReadOnlyProperty<T>`, there's a limitation of Kinetic usage.
 It's supported only by Avalonia at the moment thanfully to the extensible binding system, but a general solution to support any XAML framework will come later.

 To make Avalonia recognize Kinetic properties, the `Kinetic.Avalonia` package should be added and one line of code at startup as well: